mccnick/certificates/README.md

 ## Overview

 Welcome!
 This page is a `README` for all of my Software Engineering Certificates through Forage.
 I found out about Forage through JPMorgan Chase recruiting.
 After completing my inital JPMorgan Chase certification, I saw multiple companies offer the same professional certification.
-These certifications take a few hours but offer real-world softwware engineering practices.
+These certifications take a few hours but offer real-world software engineering practices.

 _____